 Clients are instructed to read each item and then list the number from the scale next to each word.

 The intent is to indicate to what extent they feel these emotions at the moment or how they felt over the past week.
-Terms used in the scale are as follows (underlined items are emotions that display positive affect):
+Terms used in the scale are as follows:

-Scores can range from 10-50 for both the Positive and Negative Affect with the lower scores representing lower levels of Positive/Negative Affect and higher scores representing higher levels of Positive/Negative Affect.
+Scores can range from 10 to 50 for both the Positive and Negative Affect, with the lower scores representing lower levels of Positive/Negative Affect and higher scores representing higher levels of Positive/Negative Affect.
 (Watson, D., Clark, L. A., & Tellegan, A., 1988).

 A Look at the Validity